 You might be able to solve this problem by leaving the United States and applying for an F-1 visa though a U.S. consulate in your home country, but the consulate might hold your past overstay against you when considering whether to grant the visa.
 After all, the consulate has to be convinced that you’ll return to your home country when your studies are over, and the past overstay doesn’t bode well for this.

 In addition, people who’ve overstayed are ineligible to adjust status to lawful permanent residence (get a green card from within the U.S.).
-The only exceptions are for immediate relatives of U.S. citizens and certain people who were "grandfathered in" under an old law, Section 245(i) of the Immigration and Nationality Act (I.N.A.), which allows for adjustment of status with the payment of a financial penalty.
+The only exceptions are for immediate relatives of U.S. citizens (their spouse, parents, and minor unmarried children) and certain people who were "grandfathered in" under an old law, Section 245(i) of the Immigration and Nationality Act (I.N.A.), which allows for adjustment of status with the payment of a financial penalty.

 A person over the age of 18 who accrues "unlawful presence" (for example, by overstaying a visa) of more than 180 days and who then leaves the U.S., is barred from reentering for three years.
 One who accrues unlawful presence of more than one year and then departs is barred from returning for ten years.